DavisPL-Teaching/119/lecture6/README.md

 - Regrades for HW1 & midterm due today

+- HW2 + Makeup option for HW1 due a week from Monday

 - I have office hours after class (in person & on Zoom OK)

 - Topic selection for lecture 7: